PhD Reading Exams Overview

-PhD students may complete the PhD Reading Examination requirement administered through the Stanford Language Center in a numbers of ways.
+Currently, PhD students may complete the PhD Reading Examination requirement, administered through the Stanford Language Center, in two ways.
 The process is designed for maximum flexibility for the student.
-Students should select one of three options:
+Following are the current available options:

-Take the American Council on the Teaching of Foreign Languages Reading Proficiency Test (RPT).
+- Take the American Council on the Teaching of Foreign Languages Reading Proficiency Test (RPT).
 Languages in which a PhD student may take the RPT are Arabic, Chinese, English, French, German, Italian, Japanese, Korean, Portuguese, Russian, and Spanish.
-An Advanced Mid rating is expected to complete the PhD Reading Examination level.
-This examination is offered during business hours at the convenience of the student.
+An Advanced rating is expected to complete the PhD Reading Examination level.
+This examination is offered during business hours at an arranged time.
 Contact the Language Center to arrange an appointment.

-If a student’s performance is insufficient in one of the above three options, they may exercise another of the options in subsequent quarters.
+If a student’s performance is insufficient in one of the above options, they may exercise another option in subsequent quarters.